 - When the doorbell rang, I would hide, sometimes literally dropping to the floor and crawling to the front window to see when the coast was clear.
 It mattered not if it was the UPS man or a friend, my reaction was the same.

-- At night after the kids were in bed, I began seeking refuge in my locked car in the garage, or in my closet, where I’d sit on the floor, hiding underneath the hanging clothes.
+- At night after the kids were in bed, I began seeking refuge in my locked car in the dark garage, or in my closet, where I’d sit on the floor, hiding underneath the hanging clothes.
 In my “safe zones”, I would pull my knees to my chest, rock back and forth, and cry quietly.

 - I began compulsively checking every window and door to make sure they were locked.
 In a panic, I would return several times after driving away, just to recheck the doors.
-At work, I often called a friend to stop by the house to make sure the doors were locked.
+At work, I sometimes called a friend to stop by the house to make sure the doors were locked.

 - I lost the ability to make decisions, no matter how small.
 I no longer trusted myself or anyone else.
 Every decision, down to the brand of peanut butter, felt enormously, life-threateningly important.
 Once so decisive it was practically a character flaw, I now became terrified of making mistakes.